Dormant company accounts

 - Most penalties also apply to dormant companies.

-- See our tariff for a Dormant company inclusive support service to avoid penalties; including accounts, Corporation Tax return and form AR01 (363) Annual Return and anything else you need to do with your dormant company.
+- See our tariff for a Dormant company inclusive support service to avoid penalties; including accounts, Corporation Tax return and Form CS01 (AR01) Confirmation Statement annual return and anything else you need to do with your dormant company.

 - Penalties will have to be paid if the company is continuing and if unpaid will be subject to county court judgment and legal enforcement with additional legal fees.